electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

                 └── client
 ```

--   `demo-app` - This directory is a full stack Electrode Application, which used for developing and testing your `packages/<componentName>`.
+-   `demo-app` - Directory for Electrode Application—used for developing and testing your `packages/<componentName>`.
 You need to import your `packages/<componentName>` to demo-app, explore and personalize this web application there.
--   `packages/<componentName>/xclap.js` - Entry to Electrode archetype tasks
+-   `packages/<componentName>/xclap.js` - Electrode archetype tasks.
--   `packages/<componentName>/demo` - Contains examples for how to demo your component
+-   `packages/<componentName>/demo` - Examples for how to demo your component.
--   `packages/<componentName>/src` - Contains your component source code
+-   `packages/<componentName>/src` - Component source code.
--   `packages/<componentName>/test` - Contains unit tests for your component
+-   `packages/<componentName>/test` - Unit tests for your component.

-For further developing your Electrode components, please refer [here.](/chapter1/quick-start/further-develop-component.md)
+To continue developing components, see [Developing Electrode Components.](/chapter1/quick-start/further-develop-component.md)